Off-campus Employment for J-1 students

 - The proposed employment must be directly related to your major field of study.

-- Throughout your Academic Training you must maintain permission to stay in the United States, in J-1 student status, and apply for extensions as necessary.
+- Throughout your AT you must maintain permission to stay in the United States, in J-1 student status, and apply for extensions as necessary.

-- You must maintain health insurance coverage for yourself and any J-2 dependents throughout your Academic Training.
+- You must maintain health insurance coverage for yourself and any J-2 dependents throughout your AT.
 You must make sure that the insurance meet the Department of State minimum criteria.

 - The employment start date must begin no later than 30 days after your program end date or you will lose your AT eligibility

-- Part-time employment for Academic Training counts against the 18 or 36 month-limit the same as full-time employment.
+- Part-time employment for AT counts against the 18 or 36 month-limit the same as full-time employment.

-- You may have only one opportunity for Academic Training regardless how many degrees you receive.
+- You may have only one opportunity for AT regardless how many degrees you receive.

-- Academic Training before completion of studies will be deducted from the total 18 or 36 months
+- AT before completion of studies will be deducted from the total 18 or 36 months

-To apply for Academic Training, submit items 1 and 2 below to the Davis IC.
-Students applying for post completion AT must apply for Academic Training before the ending date on your DS-2019.
+Students applying for post completion AT must apply for Academic Training before the ending date on their DS-2019.

-1. Obtain a job offer letter from your prospective employer that includes :
+1. A job offer letter from your prospective employer that includes :

 - The name and address of your employment training supervisor